Unit of account

-In economics, unit of account is one of the money functions.
+In economics, unit of account is one of the functions of money.
 A unit of account is a standard numerical monetary unit of measurement of the market value of goods, services, and other transactions.
 Also known as a "measure" or "standard" of relative worth and deferred payment, a unit of account is a necessary prerequisite for the formulation of commercial agreements that involve debt.

 Money acts as a standard measure and a common denomination of trade.
 It is thus a basis for quoting and bargaining of prices.
-It is necessary for developing efficient accounting systems.
+It is necessary for developing accounting systems.

 Economics

 Unit of account in economics allows a somewhat meaningful interpretation of prices, costs, and profits, so that an entity can monitor its own performance.
 It allows shareholders to make sense of its past performance and have an idea of its future profitability.
 The use of money, as a relatively stable unit of measure, can tend to drive market economies toward efficiency.

 Historically, prices were often given in a dominant currency used as a unit of account, but transactions actually settled by using a variety of coins that were available, and often goods, all converted into their value in the unit of account.
-Many international transactions continue to be settled in this way, using a national value (most often expressed in the US dollar or euro) but with the actual settlement in something else.
+Many international transactions continue to be settled in this way, using a notional value (most often expressed in the US dollar or euro) but with the actual settlement in something else.

 In historical cost accounting, currencies are assumed to be perfectly stable in real value during non-hyperinflationary conditions under in terms of which the stable measuring unit assumption is applied.
 The Daily Consumer Price Index (Daily CPI) – or a monetized daily indexed unit of account – can be used to index monetary values on a daily basis when it is required to maintain the purchasing power or real value of monetary values constant during inflation and deflation.